 Please read this Privacy Notice ("Privacy Notice") carefully as it describes how we collect, use and disclose your personal data, in accordance with the General Data Protection Regulation (GDPR).
 Personal data is any information relating to a living person.

 The General Data Protection Regulation (the “GDPR”) seeks to protect and enhance the rights of data subjects.
 Canary Limited is committed to protecting and respecting your privacy.
 Canary Limited recognises the importance of the correct and lawful treatment of personal information and will only use personal information as set out in this Privacy Notice.

-In this Privacy Notice, when we refer to "we", "our", "us" or "Canary", we mean Canary Ltd and Brookwood International Academy, a trading name of Canary Ltd.
+In this Privacy Notice, when we refer to "we", "our", "us" or "Canary", we mean Canary Ltd and Brookwood Global, a trading name of Canary Ltd.

 We have appointed a Privacy Officer to oversee compliance with this Privacy Notice.
 If you have any questions about this Privacy Notice or how we handle your personal information, please contact the Privacy Officer Our details can be found in the "How to contact us" section below.

 It is important that you read this Privacy Notice, together with any other terms and conditions that we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such personal information.
 This Privacy Notice supplements the other notices and is not intended to override them.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.